birc-ctib/align/README.md

 ## Template code

-**FIXME:** Descripe template code
+In the `src/align.py` file you will find the functions `align()`, `edits()`, and `local_align()` with a description of what their interface should be.
+You need to implement these.

+The file `src/test_align.py` contains code for testing the functions in `src/align.py`.
+You are welcome to, and encouraged to, add to the tests.

+In the `src/cigar.py` file you will find the functions `cigar_to_edits()` and `edits_to_cigar()` with a description of what their interface should be.
+You need to implement these.
+In the same file, you can find the helper functions `split_pairs()` and `split_blocks()` that I have written for you.

+The file `src/test_cibar.py` contains code for testing the functions in `src/cigar.py`.
+You are welcome to, and encouraged to, add to the tests.

 ## Building a command-line tool

-There is a third Python file in `src`, `src/main.py`, that will show you have to build a command-line program in Python.
+There is a fifth Python file in `src`, `src/main.py`, that will show you have to build a command-line program in Python.
 Generally, you can run any Python code by calling `python3` with the file that contains the code, e.g.

 ```sh
 > python3 foo.py